|Prince Frederick, Duke of York and Albany|

 by John Watkins (1827)

-Frederick was destined for a military career and he joined the army in 1780.
+Frederick joined the army in 1780 and spent several years in Hanover studying at the University of Gottingen with his younger brothers.
 As an inexperienced officer, he was put in command of the army in Flanders and suffered humiliating defeat.

 He became commander-in-chief of the British army in 1795 and embarked upon a series of reforms which revolutionised the army.
 He took control of discipline, training the troops in drill and field manoeuvres.
 He also ensured the provision of greatcoats bought with public funds rather than the old system of leaving colonels to clothe their own regiments.
 In addition, he introduced a system for sending confidential reports to head office.